 Across the Providence River from the main part of campus, downtown (aka “Downcity”) Providence is home to the Fleet Library and the CIT/Fletcher Building.
 Beyond being walkable and bikeable, two transportation hubs are in the area: the Kennedy Plaza bus station and the Providence rail station.
-There are also many restaurants, hotels, bars and venues, including Ken's Ramen, Lupo's Heartbreak Hotel, The Dean and New Harvest Coffee & Spirits.
+There are also many restaurants, hotels, bars and venues, including The Strand and The Dean.
 During the warmer months, Movies on the Block draws crowds, as does Waterfire, and in the winter you can catch hockey and basketball games at “the Dunk” next to the Providence Place Mall.
 Johnson & Wales, Roger Williams, Brown University and the University of Rhode Island all have locations downtown as well.

-South of downtown is the Jewelry District, where there are a number of restaurants (Red Fez, Olga's Cup + Saucer, Alforno) and the Providence Children's Museum.
-To the north, in Smith Hill, you'll find the Rhode Island State House (and nearby Los Andes, a popular Peruvian restaurant).
+South of downtown is the Jewelry District, where there are a number of restaurants and the Providence Children's Museum.
+To the north, in Smith Hill, you'll find the Rhode Island State House.

 Interstate 95 runs to the west of downtown Providence and the West Side (or West End) lies just beyond it.
 This area is defined by two neighborhoods: the Broadway/Armory district and Federal Hill.
-A well known Italian-American community, Federal Hill's many restaurants, bars and markets (including Pastiche, Enoteca Umberto and Lili Marlene's) line its main street, Atwells Avenue.
+A well known Italian-American community, Federal Hill's many restaurants, bars and markets line its main street, Atwells Avenue.

 Broadway, a commercial street south of Federal Hill, has a number of vegetarian-friendly restaurants including The Grange and Nick's on Broadway.
 It is also home to the Columbus Theatre and record shops Armageddon and Analog Underground.
 Further to the south of Broadway is the Armory district, where you'll find north, Loie Fuller's, Hudson Street Deli and other restaurants.
-The Dexter Parade Grounds adjacent to the Armory hosts a farmers market every Thursday in the warmer months and nearby Fertile Underground is a local grocery co-op.
+The Dexter Parade Grounds adjacent to the Armory hosts a farmers market every Thursday in the warmer months.
 If you travel east on Westminster Street back toward I-95, you'll find local favorites like White Electric Coffee and Ada Books.